MiftaudeenJamiu/FIFA21-Messy-Data-Cleaning/README.md

 Removed unwanted characters like dots and numbers from club names to maintain consistency.

 - Height Standardization:
-Converted height measurements from feet and inches to centimeters.
+Converted height measurements from feet and inches to centimetres.
 Removed the "cm" unit from the height values and rounded them to whole numbers.

 - Weight Standardization: